lupyuen/pinephone-emulator/README.md

 Yep we can call Unicorn Emulator to add a Code Execution Hook.

-This Hook Function that will be called for every Arm64 Instruction...
+Here's a sample Hook Function that will be called for every Arm64 Instruction...

 https://github.com/lupyuen/pinephone-emulator/blob/3655ac2875664376f42ad3a3ced5cbf067790782/src/main.rs#L108-L117

-And this is how we call Unicorn Emulator to add the above Code Execution Hook...
+And this is how we call Unicorn Emulator to add the above Hook Function...

 https://github.com/lupyuen/pinephone-emulator/blob/3655ac2875664376f42ad3a3ced5cbf067790782/src/main.rs#L52-L57